trav382/2048/README.md

 ## Usage

-To run the code, go to the directory containing the **Makefile** and type the following in a CLI:
+To run the code, go to the directory containing the **Makefile** and type the following in the command line:

 ```
 make expt